ai4curation/ai-blame/README.md

 # Show stats about available traces
 ai-blame stats

-# Dry run - preview what curation_history would be added
+# Dry run - preview what edit_history would be added
 ai-blame mine --initial-and-recent

 # Actually apply changes to files